-Reading was so important to Marcel Proust that it sometimes seems he was unable to create a character without a book in hand.
+Reading was so important to Marcel Proust that it sometimes seems he was unable to create a personage without a book in hand.
 Everybody in his work reads: servants and masters, children and parents, artists and physicians.
-The more sophisticated among them find it natural to speak in quotations.
-Proust made literary taste a means of defining personalities and gave literature an actual role to play in his novel.
+The more sophisticated characters find it natural to speak in quotations.
+Proust made literary taste a means of defining personalities and gave literature an actual role to play in his novels.

-In this wonderfully entertaining book, scholar and biographer Anka Muhlstein, the author of Balzac’s Omelette, draws out these themes in Proust’s work and life, thus providing not only a friendly introduction to the momentous In Search of Lost Time, but also allowing glimpses at some of the highlights of French literature.
+In this wonderfully entertaining book, scholar and biographer Anka Muhlstein, the author of Balzac’s Omelette, draws out these themes in Proust’s work and life, thus providing not only a friendly introduction to the momentous In Search of Lost Time, but also exciting highlights of some of the finest work in French literature.